soumitag/multiSLIDE/temp/README.md

-# Please do not delete this folder.
-It holds user session information.
+### Please do not delete this folder.
+This will eventually hold user session information.